This post is brought to you by Carpet One. All opinions belong to Thrift Diving.

-As I mentioned in yesterday’s post, I was able to “make it work” with paint and a few decorative items (plus, removing the ugly wallpaper!
+In the past, I was able to “make it work” with paint and a few decorative items (plus, removing the ugly wallpaper!

-Over the past couple of years, I’ve places their bounded rugs in a couple places in my house and haven’t been more pleased with them!
+Over the past couple of years, I’ve placed their bounded rugs in a couple places in my house and haven’t been more pleased with them!
 We used to have a bunch of hardwood floors that were cold and barren, but with the thick, quality bounded rugs, the rooms feel cozier.

 Going to Pick Out Samples!

 This is the hard part because trying to even pick out floor colors when I have no idea what color paints I’m going to use makes it a challenge!
-(I gravitate towards girly, feminine colors, even though there’s hardly any ounce of “girly” in me–HA!–but I do love me a room with soft colors).

-Michael took me to the back of the store where the selection of VeroStone was located.
+The salesperson, Michael, took me to the back of the store where the selection of VeroStone was located.

 I didn’t know anything about this Made in the USA brand, so I was thankful they had it all laid out for me right there.